 Next…well, that’s it!
 If you can insert an image into a post in WordPress then you know everything you need to insert an image link.

-The key is the Image Link section in the aforementioned documentation.
+For the Classic editor, the key is the documentation’s Image Link section.
 You need to make sure that this option is set to either Attachment Page or Media File before you insert the image into your post.
 This will wrap the inserted thumbnail image with a link that loads the full-size version of the image when it is clicked.
 Thanks to SLB, the full-size image will be displayed in a lightbox rather than loading an entirely new page.

 Simple Lightbox should be…simple.
 If you’re having a problem with SLB, think you’ve found a bug, or even have a feature you’d like to request, please report it on SLB’s official issue tracker.